paramaggarwal/blog/content/machine-intelligence-begins:-how-we-got-here./index.md

 Many movies depict machine intelligence with robots — complete with eyes and ears and hands and legs — this will simply not be the case.

-_Machine Intelligence Begins_ — and it is not like in the movies.
+*Machine Intelligence Begins* — and it is not like in the movies.

----

-If you enjoyed this article, please hit 💚 recommend!

-You can follow me on Twitter @paramaggarwal.